Reducing Holiday Food Waste

 Tips for Preparing Yeast Dough for the Freezer

-• According to Fleishmann’s Yeast, only yeast dough recipes specially developed for freezing should be used for best results.
+• According to Fleischmann’s Yeast, only yeast dough recipes specially developed for freezing should be used for best results.
 Freezer dough recipes usually call for more yeast and sugar and less salt and fat.
 The most success is achieved with roll or pizza dough.
 The method of preparation is not limited; dough can be made by hand mixing and kneading, mixer, food processor, or bread machine.

 • Original freezer-dough recipes used all-purpose flour.
 Today, it is recommended to replace all-purpose flour with bread flour as it helps to maintain better structure.